samiksome92/Scripts/README.md

 ---

 ## `nyaaMagnet.js`
-This script adds an extra button beside the search button in [nyaa.si](https://nyaa.si), which collects the magnet links for all of the torrents listed in the current page/screen and copies them to the clipboard.
+This script adds an extra button beside the search button in [nyaa.si](https://nyaa.si), which collects magnet links for all of the torrents listed in the current page/screen and copies them to the clipboard.

 Primary use is searching for torrents of a series and grabbing all magnet links (say for all episodes) in one go.